But some loan servicers don't have to comply with many of these laws. And not all loans and properties qualify for

 Under Regulation X, which implements the Real Estate Settlement Procedures Act (RESPA), most mortgage servicers must take certain steps and provide specific protections to borrowers facing foreclosure.

 The servicer has to try to make live contact with you to discuss loss mitigation options no later than 36 days after you miss a payment and again within 36 days after each missed payment—even if the servicer previously contacted you.
 But if you’re in bankruptcy or have asked the servicer to stop communicating with you under to the Fair Debt Collection Practices Act (FDCPA), and the servicer is subject to this law, the servicer doesn’t have to try to make contact with you.
 (12 C.F.R. § 1024.39).
-(Learn about loss mitigation options in Avoiding Foreclosure: Basic Workout Options.)

 The servicer has to send you a written notice no later than the 45th day after a missed payment—and once every 180 days thereafter as long as the loan is delinquent—to tell you about loss mitigation options.
 If you've filed bankruptcy or asked the servicer not to communicate with you, it generally has to send a special kind of letter, subject to some exceptions.
 (12 C.F.R. § 1024.39).

-The servicer has to assign a single person or a team of personnel to help you with loss mitigation options by the time you’re 45 days late on your payment.
+The servicer has to assign a single person or a team of personnel to help you with loss mitigation no later than the 45th day of the delinquency.
 (12 C.F.R. § 1024.40).